-[Originally Published in The Washington Pastime (November 2011-Available Online)]
+Originally Published in The Washington Pastime in 2011

-I float back to my cubicle and take a ten minute break from looking out the window, give Hektor time to do his rounds, then come back to the control panel and reset my watch for three hours and fifty five minutes.
-That’s the routine, three hours and fifty five minutes, a ten minute break, then reset.
+I unbuckle from the captain’s chair and float back to my cubicle, give Hektor some time to do his rounds.
+At 0910 I make my way back to the control panel and reset the alarm on my watch for three hours and fifty minutes.
+That’s pretty much the center of my daily routine: three hours and fifty minutes at the helm, ten minute break, reset.

-I’m absolutely sure about that too.
+But I’m absolutely sure.
 There is nothing worse.

 * * *

-I wake to Hektor shaking me and I’m covered in sweat.
-My chest feels like there’s a twenty pound weight on it and I think It’s happened, the airlock’s opened, atmosphere’s running out, this is it.
+I open my eyes and look around my cubicle, dots of sweat floating off my forehead.
+My chest feels like there’s a twenty pound weight on it and of course the first thought to enter my mind is It’s happened, the airlock’s breached, this is it.

 Hektor pinches me below my jawline and it hurts like hell.
-I struggle, pulling my hand out of my sleeping bag then putting my palm to my neck, where his nails left a small welt.
+I struggle to pull my hand out of my sleeping bag and touch my neck, feeling the spot where Hektor’s nails left a small welt.
 I glare at him.